Tennessee State Route System: Description

 State routes in Tennessee do not follow a systematic numbering system unlike the U.S. Highway System and some other states' highway systems.
+Rather, state route numbers have generally been designated sequentially as new routes have been incorporated into the system.
+Exceptions to this rule include placeholder designations for future Interstate Highways, including the former SR 840 (now I-840), and SR 690 (planned I-69).
 However, routes with similar numberings, especially short and newer secondary routes that were created during the 1983 takeover and renumbering, tend to be located close to each other.
 Older routes are generally more spread out.
-Overall, state route numbers have generally been designated sequentially as new routes have been incorporated into the system.
 Similar to the California postmile system, mile markers for state routes in Tennessee are based on the mileage for each county, and not the entire route.
 The route's number is displayed in small text at the bottom of each mile marker.
 State routes that are overlaid on U.S. Routes are not signed; the route numbers are only displayed on the mile markers.